Davichet-e/OC-WISE/README.md

 To run the Entity to Entity Process Norms, you need the DF_ENTITY relationship, it can be created running the `create_df_entity_relationship` function in `backend.py`.

 # Data
 To create an EKG from an OCEL 2.0 file.
-Execute first `create_ekg.py` using: `python create_ekg.py`, follow the instructions on the beginning of the file.
+Execute first `create_ekg/create_ekg.py` using: `cd create_ekg && python create_ekg.py`, follow the instructions on the beginning of the file.
 An example dataset can be found in https://zenodo.org/records/8412920

 Then to create the DF relationships, adapt and execute the following Cypher command:
 ```cypher